mcsp-blue-ocean/quest/README.md

 </div>

-## Required Research

 ## Future Features
+- Build out and link all CRUD routes
+- Build out DB for more accounts with different levels of permissions
+- Ability to download content to PDF

 ## Building The Application

 The following steps will ensure the proper setup and execution of the application in your local development environment.

 - Clone the repository to your local machine using the following command:
-  - git clone <repository-url>
+  - `git clone <repository-url>`
 - Navigate to the project directory and launch the application in a development environment on your local machine.
 - Install the required dependencies by running the following command in the terminal:
-  - npm install
+  - `npm install`
 - Create a .env file in the root of the project and fill out the provided .env template with the necessary configuration settings.
 - Use the migration.sql file to create the necessary database schema by running the following command in the terminal:
-  - psql -U <your-username> -d <your-database-name> -a -f migration.sql
+  - `psql -U <your-username> -d <your-database-name> -a -f migration.sql`
 - Populate the database with sample data using the seed.sql file:
-  - psql -U <your-username> -d <your-database-name> -a -f seed.sql
+  - `psql -U <your-username> -d <your-database-name> -a -f seed.sql`
 - Initiate the development environment by running the following command in the terminal:
-  - npm run dev
+  - `npm run dev`